ezsystems/commerce-documentation/docs/guide/search/search_configuration/solr_schema_configuration.md

 # Solr schema configuration

 eZ Commerce uses an adapted schema definition which is installed using the shell script `install-solr.sh`.
-The following changes are applies:
+The following changes are applied:

 In `custom-fields-types.xml`: